kumu/docs/guides/widgets.md

 * audioBoom ```[[audioboom/:id]]```

 ...where ```:id``` is the unique code included in the embed code from any of the above services.

+Widgets can be included in the map overview and in the description field for any element, connection or loop.

 ## The Widgets